 column and daily blogs under the "Pricci's Morning Line"

-Taking Higher Incentive at 10-1 or greater and keying her in all money positions with her main rivals above.
+Taking Candy Cane to win at 4-1 or greater and keying her first and second in exactas with her main rivals here.

 Written by John Pricci